WELCOME TO VAL DI NON

 The lake is populated by many fishes such as trouts, pikes, perches, tenches, carps, etc

-This castle represents the emblem of the ancient glories of the Tonos, one of the most powerful and richest family in Trentino.
+This castle represents the emblem of the ancient glories of the Thun, one of the most powerful and richest family in Trentino.

 Castel Thun still dominates the valley with its imposing importance.

-The castle is surrouded by the forest and beautiful gardens.
+The castle is surrounded by the forest and beautiful gardens.

 Inside castel Thun the visitor can admire beautiful rooms with paintings, tapestries and artworks.